segmentio/oauth-samples/README.md

 1. [Create Private/Public Key Pair](shell/create-keypair.sh)

 Creates a private and public key pair using openssl.
 The private key is used to sign the JWT and the public key is used to verify the JWT.
+The private key is secured with the client and the public key is uploaded while creating Segment OAuth application.

 ```shell
 ./create-keypair.sh -s sample